voinoid/blog/data/blog/types-of-leaders.md

 The third intelligence is intra-personal.
 This involves self-reflection and an ability to learn from one's mistakes.
 I often review my actions and thoughts after events and figure out how different situations could be handled better in the future.

 Getting to the weaknesses, by far my weakest area is linguistic intelligence.
 Writing, speaking, and learning languages doesn't come naturally to me.
 This requires work, and currently I am learning German.
 Based upon these results, I should invest more time writing, and working with language as effective communication is essential when working with others.
-One of the way's I intend to work on this intelligence is by writing for my blog.
-Overtime, writing should become easier and more fun.
+One of the ways I intend to work on this intelligence is by writing for my blog.
+Over time, writing should become easier and more fun.

 The next intelligence that I want to work on is my naturalistic intelligence.
 I enjoy being in nature, and spending time outdoors.
 I however don't learn much about various plants and animals and often just ignore any information that comes my way.
 To improve this, I should pay more attention to the details and try to learn and remember information to do with nature.